puppetlabs/tasks-hands-on-lab/08-writing-advanced-tasks/README.md

     The result:
     ```
     ...
     exercise8::great_metadata   An exercise in writing great metadata
-    facter_task                   Inspect the value of system facts
+    facts                       Gather system facts
+    package                     Manage and inspect the state of packages
-    install_puppet                Install the puppet 5 agent package
+    puppet_agent::install       Install the Puppet agent package
     ...
     ```